djcooke/compendium/pages/knowledge.md

           - 'Poisonfruit Incense: Kills all enemies on the floor.'
   - name: Gold
     image: gold.png
     description: 'Contain pomanders - items that help you in the deep dungeon.
-These are detailed in the [Pomanders section](pomanders.html)'
+These are detailed in the <a href="pomanders.html">Pomanders section</a>'
 ---

 Basic information about how deep dungeons work can be found in the official